Christopher-Simpson/milestone2-hype-machine-v2/README.md

 The effect is that if you hold the button down the full air horn sound will play out until it stops.
 If you release the button the sound stops immediately.
 When the button is pressed again the sound will play from the start.
 This allows for rythmic pulsing of the soundbite and can be played in time to music or in stacatto blasts to grab the attention of an audience.
 I call it the Hype Machine v2 because I became aware of a similar hardware product also called Hype Machine just before I left my computer to go to work.

+I was very excited to use the product I just created.
+But it turns out that it does not respond the way I want it to on mobile devices.
+It is so slow as to be almost completely broken.
+I think that would be because I would need to add in some functiionality to make the mobile browser wait for the sound to load first before firing the play function.
+Well I hope to be able understand enough about javascript and jquery soon so I can fix it.